planetterp/PlanetTerp-API/README.md

 First, install widdershins and clone the slate repo, as instructed in their respective setup guides.

+Replace the logo in the slate directory `slate/images/logo.png` with PlanetTerp's logo.

 Then run the following, replacing paths as appropriate:

 ```bash